mavisluan/tweet/README.md

 ## Tweet Project

-This is a simple twitter card project.
+This is a simple twitter card project, built with ReactJS.
 It displays tweet cards with static data.

 Each card shows a user's avatar, user name, message, posting time from now and buttons to reply, retweet and like the tweet.